2026 IPREM: €600/month · €7,200/year (14 payments)

 To apply for the Digital Nomad Visa, you will need the following documentation:

-- Valid passport — with at least one year of remaining validity
+• Valid passport — at least one year of remaining validity

-- Proof of remote employment or freelance activity — employment contract, client contracts, or company registration documents showing your role
+• Proof of remote employment or freelance activity — employment contract, client contracts, or company registration documents

-- Private health insurance — a policy from a Spanish-authorized insurer with full coverage and no copays.
-Many applicants use Sanitas, Adeslas, or ASISA
+• Private health insurance — Spanish-authorized insurer with full coverage and no copays (Sanitas, Adeslas, or ASISA)

-- Clean criminal record certificate — from your country of residence for the past five years, apostilled and translated into Spanish by a sworn translator
+• Clean criminal record certificate — from your country of residence for the past 5 years, apostilled and sworn-translated into Spanish

-- Proof of the company’s existence — company registration, certificate of good standing, or equivalent documentation showing the non-Spanish entity is active and legitimate
+• Proof of the company’s existence — company registration, certificate of good standing, or equivalent

 Application Process